Alianoire/Telegram-Forward-Script/README.md

 # Telegram-Forward-Script
-A simple script to automatically forward messages on Telegram.
+A simple script to automatically forward messages on Telegram, filtered according to their content.
 Developed in Python using the Telethon library.